 The patriotic address delivered by the Hon.
-Job Hedge in Station Square early in the afternoon of the Fourier was a fitting and a stimulating call to the higher ideals citizenship.
-Mr. Hedges has a well-earned reputation a maker of epigrams and an after-dinner orator in the lighter vein.
-To this reputation he lived up in his Independence Day address, but went far beyond it in the sincerta and fervor of his appeal for activity and honesty in politics, always attended and directed by lofty idealism and vision of great things.
+Job Hedges in Station Square early in the afternoon of the Fourth was a fitting and a stimulating call to the higher ideals of citizenship.
+Mr. Hedges has a well-earned reputation as maker of epigrams and an after-dinner orator in the lighter vein.
+To this reputation he lived up in his Independence Day address, but went far beyond it in the sincerity and fervor of his appeal for activity and honesty in politics, always attended and directed by lofty idealism and a vision of great things.

-Mr. Hedges is not keen for new parties, nor for "reform movements in politics.
-The old parties, he thinks serve the ends of good citizenship if good citizens will set them for that purpose.
-Reform movements, he thought existed too often for the benefit of the reformer rather the for the advancement of reform.
-Nor does he echo the parties of the advancement of reform.
-Nor does he echo the parties of the parti the march would have made the whole column melt Nor was the speaker more tolerant of the phrase We fought the war to make the world safe for democracy."
-That phrase, he aptly pointed out, was not coined until United States was well into the war.
-Yet he felt that the entrance of the people of the United States upon the was the direct expression of the soul of the nation. people had at the outset been asked to "be neutral in bought."
-But the only animals who are neutral in thought on four legs.
-The American people, being men and women with souls, soon saw that there was evil in the addle in Europe and they went to war to overthrow it.
-We went in," said the speaker, "simply to lick the Germans and we did it.
-We arrived late in the afternoon of last day, but in time to help in the victory."
+Mr. Hedges is not keen for new parties, nor for "reform" rovements in politics.
+The old parties, he thinks will movements in politics. serve the ends of good citizenship if good citizens will use them for that purpose.
+Reform movements, he thought, existed too often for the benefit of the reformer rather than for the advancement of reform.
+Nor does he echo the parrot cry about taking the government out of business.
+Everything except religion and the sacred relationships of the home is more or less affected by government.
+If one might characterize Mr. Hedges' address in a phrase, one might describe it as an unflinching application of the test of com-mon sense to many of the high-sounding catchwords of politics.
+Braggarts and pretenders received scant mercy at his hands, as when he dismissed the Sinn Fein parade, held earlier in the day on Fifth Avenue, with the caustic remark that presentation of enlistment papers at any poirt on the march would have made the whole column melt away.
+Nor was the speaker more tolerant of the phrase "We fought the war to make the world safe for democracy."
+That phrase, he aptly pointed out, was not coined until the United States was well into the war.
+Yet he felt that the entrance of the people of the United States upon the war was the direct expression of the soul of the nation.
+The people had at the outset been asked to "be neutral in thought."
+But the only animals who are neutral in thought go on four legs.
+The American people, being men and women with souls, soon saw that there was evil in the saddle in Europe and they went to war to overthrow it.
+"We went in," said the speaker, "simply to lick the Germans and we did it.
+We arrived late in the afternoon of the last day, but in time to help in the victory."

-The speaker declared that it was easy to see why in every country the war had bred conditions that were hard that required patience and forbearance on the part of Tizens to overcome.
-But the United States was suffering than any other people and he had no patience with mose who complained of conditions here.
-If they did not the situation here, they might go back whence they me, and that applied to any sort of hyphenate whatever.
-Thile the greater part of his address was couched in a meht and humorous vein, the speaker concluded with a ruly touching and eloquent reference to his father who at the Battle of Petersburg, and pleaded for the whole and undivided devotion of the souls of all the people to well-being and support of the nation.
-The large throng auditors in the Square was attentive and enthusiastic throughout the whole eloquent address.
+The speaker declared that it was easy to see why in every country the war had bred conditions that were hard and that required patience and forbearance on the part of citizens to overcome.
+But the United States was suffering less than any other people and he had no patience with those who complained of conditions here.
+If they did not like the situation here, they might go back whence they came, and that applied to any sort of hyphenate whatever.
+While the greater part of his address was couched in a light and humorous vein, the speaker concluded with a truly touching and eloquent reference to his father who fell at the Battle of Petersburg, and pleaded for the whole and undivided devotion of the souls of all the people to the well-being and support of the nation.
+The large throng of auditors in the Square was attentive and enthusiastic throughout the whole eloquent address.
 Willis J. Abbot.